-The Director of Finance and Operations is responsible for oversight of the agency's budget as well as management of daily operations and management of the agency's administrative and support staff.
+The Chief Financial and Operations Officer is responsible for oversight of the agency's budget as well as management of daily operations and management of the agency's administrative and support staff.
 The position also oversees contracts for external administrative and operational support services such as payroll, human resources, and accounts payable.
 The position develops performance standards, financial and organizational staffing plans, and is responsible for the preparation of annual budgetary and administrative reports to Congress and OMB in accordance with applicable legislation and regulations.
-The Director of Finance and Operations reviews and comments on proposed legislation and may respond to congressional inquiries and requests to ACUS.
+The Chief Financial and Operations Officer reviews and comments on proposed legislation and may respond to congressional inquiries and requests to ACUS.